-Failure to submit a piece of work by the deadline without submitting a medical cert or other appropriate excuse, will normally result in deductions to your grade.
+If you fail to submit a piece of work by the deadline without submitting a medical cert or other appropriate excuse, marks will be deducted according to the following scheme: essays handed in late will automatically have 10% marks deducted, rising to 25% after one week; after two weeks a mark of F will normally be given.
 If you have trouble handing in an assignment or keeping up with the work, do contact your lecturer as soon as possible.
 Communication is key and a solution can usually be found.